-17b Ensure that new development impact fee studies and resulting fees comply with the new requirements for fee studies prior to initiation of the next fee study.
+17b Ensure that new development impact fee studies and resulting fees comply with the new requirements for fee studies.

-Timeline: Upon next fee study Agency: Permit Sonoma
+Timeline: Upon next fee study

 ▲ Housing Element Program 18: Housing Land Trust Model

 Program Description: The County will continue and expand its use of housing land trust programs to acquire, develop, and maintain affordable housing.